Geeksltd/Olive/docs/DevOps/PreparingJenkinsServer.md

 Preparing The Build Cluster
 Below is the instruction for preparing the Windows master and Linux worker node.
 The master node is being used as a worker node, so we don’t need to add any more EC2 instances.

+This document is based on AWS but the same instructions applys to other cloud providers such as Azure and Google Cloud.

 ### Master
 First create a EC2 instance (Windows) on AWS.
 Make sure you store the keypair somewhere safe.